Boeing CH-47 Chinook: Iran

-During the 1970s, the United States and Iran had a strong relationship, in which the Iranian armed forces began to use many American military aircraft, most notably the F-14 Tomcat, as part of a modernization program.
+During the 1970s, the U.S. and Iran had a strong relationship, in which the Iranian armed forces began to use many American military aircraft, most notably the F-14 Tomcat, as part of a modernization program.
 After an agreement signed between Boeing and Agusta, the Imperial Iranian Air Force purchased 20 Agusta-built CH-47Cs in 1971.
 The Imperial Iranian Army Aviation purchased 70 CH-47Cs from Agusta between 1972 and 1976.
 In late 1978, Iran placed an order for an additional 50 helicopters with Elicotteri Meridionali, but that order was canceled immediately after the revolution; 11 of them were delivered after multiple requests by Iran.

 In the 1978 Iranian Chinook shootdown, four Iranian CH-47Cs penetrated 15–20 km into Soviet airspace in the Turkmenistan Military District.
-They were intercepted by a MiG-23M which shot down one, killing eight crew members, and forced a second one to land.
-Chinook helicopters were used in efforts by the Imperial Iranian loyalist forces to resist the 1979 Iranian revolution.
+They were intercepted by a MiG-23M, which shot down one CH-47, killing eight crew members, and forced a second helicopter to land.
+Chinook helicopters were used in efforts by the Iranian against Kurdish rebels in 1979.

 During the Iran–Iraq War, Iran made heavy use of its US-bought equipment, and lost at least eight CH-47s during the 1980–1988 period, most notably during a clash on 15 July 1983, when an Iraqi Mirage F1 destroyed three Iranian Chinooks transporting troops to the front line, and on 25–26 February 1984, when Iraqi MiG-21 fighters shot down two examples.
 On 22 March 1982, in Operation Fath ol-Mobin, a key operation of the war, Iranian Chinooks were landed behind Iraqi lines, deployed troops that silenced their artillery, and captured an Iraqi headquarters; the attack took the Iraqi forces by surprise.

 Despite the arms embargo in place upon Iran, it has managed to keep its Chinook fleet operational.
 Some of the Chinooks have been rebuilt by Panha.
 As of 2015, 20 to 45 Chinooks were operational in Iran.

 Libyan wars

 In 1976, the Libyan Air Force purchased 24 Italian-built CH-47C helicopters, 14 of which were transferred to the Libyan Army during the 1990s.
 The Libyan Air Force recruited Western pilots and technicians to operate the CH-47 fleet.
 The Libyan Chinooks flew transport and support missions into Chad to supply Libyan ground forces operating there in the 1980s.
 Chinooks were occasionally used to transport Libyan special forces in assault missions in northern Chad.

-In 2002, Libya sold 16 helicopters to the United Arab Emirates, as due to the Western embargo and lack of funds, maintaining them was difficult.
+In 2002, Libya sold 16 helicopters to the United Arab Emirates, as maintaining them was difficult due to the Western embargo and lack of funds.
 The sale to UAE was a $939 million package that included equipment, parts, and training.
-How many CH-47s are still in existence or operational during the ongoing Libyan civil wars that started in 2011 is not known.
+The number of CH-47s still in existence or operational during the ongoing Libyan civil wars that started in 2011 is not known.